Victory for the Comic Muse

-Victory for the Comic Muse is the ninth studio album by Irish chamber pop band the Divine Comedy, released in 2006 by EMI.
+Victory for the Comic Muse is the ninth studio album by Northern Irish chamber pop band the Divine Comedy, released in 2006 by EMI.

 The title derives from the E.M.
 Forster book A Room with a View ("I have won a great victory for the comic muse"), as was the band's debut album Fanfare for the Comic Muse.

 Recording

 The album is unique in the Divine Comedy catalogue—and in the catalogue of most recent popular music—in that Hannon's original aim with the album was to record it entirely in two weeks, with the minimum of overdubbing.
 As such, almost all of the music on the album—much to the chagrin of the classical players involved on almost every track, and the Divine Comedy band itself—was recorded in live takes.
 At first, they attempted to use no click tracks or headphones, but this approach was eventually abandoned.
 The band would record their part, the orchestra would overdub theirs, and then Hannon would record his vocals.
 No further overdubbing took place unless absolutely necessary, in a fairly hurried style of recording, and in stark contrast to the modern recording technique of stacking up tracks.

 During the recording, Hannon's vocals had to be recorded even more hurriedly than planned because for most of the two weeks he was suffering from a cold that got progressively worse before finally clearing up.